1. Home

 With a couple of clicks, you could create a rule that changes how they’re paid, such as faster payouts for your top affiliates, or paying them a percentage of the commission immediately, whilst paying the rest at a later date… you decide.

-In the below example, we’re going to change our affiliates payouts from 30-days to 7-days if they refer 30 sales in a 30-day period for any/all products in the account.
+In the below example, we’re going to change our affiliates’ payouts from 30-days to 7-days if they refer 30 sales in a 30-day period for any/all products in the account.
 So now when an affiliate makes new commissions, they’ll be paid out after 7-days instead of 30.

 In this example, we’re doing a similar thing, however we want the change to be based on revenue the affiliate brings to us.
 If an affiliate sends 10,000 or more in sales to you in a 30-day period, then future commissions will be paid out instantly!
-Remember, you can also set this to be gross or net. (we use a $ icon to symbolise currency, but if you’re selling in € then it would €10,000 before the rule triggered).
+Remember, you can also set this to be gross or net. (we use a $ icon to symbolise currency, but if you’re selling in € then it would be €10,000 before the rule triggered).

 You may want to bump up commissions of those high-performing affiliates to encourage them to promote more.
-This is great if your industry typically offers lower percentages as you can entice those power affiliate with better rates.
+This is great if your industry typically offers lower percentages as you can entice those power affiliates with better rates.

 Managing your bad affiliates: